-Along the eastern part of the ecoregion, otter trawl is the major gear in the fishery for demersal species (cod, haddock, and saithe), particularly focusing the fishery on coastal banks along the Norwegian coast.
-The highest concentrations of fisheries using static gears such as longlines and gillnets are found in the same area, although less connected to the coastal banks.
+Along the eastern part of the ecoregion, otter trawl is the major gear in the fishery for demersal species (cod, haddock, and saithe), particularly on coastal banks and the deeper part of the shelf along the Norwegian coast.
+Saithe is also caught with purse seine on offshore banks, whereas Danish seine landings of mainly cod and saithe come from shallower shelf areas.
+Ling and tusk are caught predominantly with longline in inshore areas.
+The highest concentrations of fisheries using static gears such as gillnets are found in areas closer inshore in coastal and fjordic waters.